What are Accessory Dwelling Units (ADUs)

 City Council Action

-Second Reading, Public Hearing and Action Vote - City Council approved amendments to the Zoning Ordinance regarding ADUs following a second reading and a public hearing at its August 4, 2016 meeting.
+Second Reading, Public Hearing and Action Vote - City Council approved amendments to the Zoning Ordinance regarding ADUs following a second reading and a public hearing at the August 4, 2016 meeting.

 First Reading - City Council passed the first reading of the

-amended proposed ordinance at its July 7 meeting.
-A second reading and vote on the amended proposed ordinance will be held in one month, on Thursday, August 4.
-The staff memo for the first reading is available
+amended proposed ordinance at their July 7, 2016 meeting.
+A second reading and vote on the amended proposed ordinance will be held in one month, on Thursday, August 4, 2016.
+The Staff Memo (PDF) for the first reading is available.

 Planning Commission Recommendation